 Let's discuss some basics.
 Any infectious disease has what's called its Effective Reproduction Number, R. This is the average number of people that will catch the disease from one person who's already infected.
 This number is a major (but not the only) factor in determining how widely a disease will spread.
 If on average each person infects more than one other person (R > 1), then the number of cases will increase exponentially.
 If R = 1, the number of cases will remain constant.
 (Assuming people recover eventually.
 If there's no recovery and people remain infected forever like with AIDS, then instead the total number of cases grows linearly.)
 If R < 1, the disease will eventually die out.

 As an example, Measles has an extremely high R0 of about 15.
 (It varies a lot depending on the conditions.
 Even without preventative measures, societal differences like how much contact people tend to have with each other in their daily lives will affect R0.)
-In countries with developed health care systems however, R is significantly less than 1, mainly due to the existance of a measles vaccine, rendering it mostly nonexistant in those countries.
+In countries with developed health care systems however, R is significantly less than 1, mainly due to the existence of a measles vaccine, rendering it mostly nonexistent in those countries.
 (R has been increasing slightly over the last few years due to the growing pro-disease movement.
 Measles was in fact completely eradicated in the United States in 2000, but has made a resurgence in the last 3 years.)

 Now let's address these misleading statistics.